Flood v. Kuhn: Broad "business of baseball" exemption

-McDonald decided that there was nothing in the Supreme Court's jurisprudence on the baseball exemption to show that it was anything more than an "abberation" to be left undisturbed.
+McDonald decided that there was nothing in the Supreme Court's jurisprudence on the baseball exemption to show that it was anything more than an "aberration" to be left undisturbed.
 As for Congress, reports prepared prior to Toolson and, later, during the passage of the SBA, showed that it read Federal Baseball as concerned primarily with protecting baseball's right to protect its own league structure, which was not an issue in the instant case.
 "Congress has not exempted radio broadcasting from the antitrust laws, and there is no reason to believe Congress intended to exempt radio broadcasting of baseball from those laws."

 While Finley had held the exemption broadly applicable to the business of baseball, McDonald pointed to where the Seventh Circuit had qualified it as "not apply[ing] wholesale to all cases which may have some attenuated relation with the business of baseball".
 Other lower court cases demonstrated this with two recent examples of lawsuits involving baseball and allegations of unfair trade practices in concession stand operations and baseball trading cards, in which she noted that neither defendant had raised the antitrust exemption.
 "The baseball exemption today is an anachronism" she concluded.
 "Defendants have not presented a reason to extend it."

 Three cases in the 21st century have dealt with the scope of the antitrust exemption following the CFA.
 In the early 2010s a group of fans brought suit against MLB, the NHL and several cable companies and regional sports networks (RSNs) over their out-of-market (OOM) sports packages.
 At the time those who wished to watch all their favorite teams' away games could only do so if they bought a costly OOM package which included virtually all games; many of them were only interested in a small fraction of them and thus found the expense of an OOM package undesirable.
 Cablecast agreements between the leagues, cable providers and RSNs blacked out OOM games in the team's home markets if they were cablecast on national cable networks.
 The fans alleged these arrangements were an antitrust violation meant to force them to buy the OOM packages.

 MLB had raised its antitrust exemption and the Federal Baseball–Toolson–Flood trilogy as a defense.
 Judge Shira Scheindlin of the Southern District rejected it in 2014.
 "The continued viability and scope of the baseball exemption are far from clear", she wrote.
 MLB had argued the language of Toolson applied to all aspects of its business, not just the reserve clause, which had been rendered moot by the CFA.
 But she responded that none of the cases consolidated with Toolson had mentioned broadcasting.
 "Indeed, because television broadcasting is an interstate industry by nature, it cannot fall within the exemption defined by Federal Baseball", she wrote.
 "It would be strange to read Toolson to expand Federal Baseball's holding to territorial broadcasting restrictions sub silentio."